-However, when it comes to certain maintenance routines such as how to keep dogs teeth clean, some dogs give in to their inner Houdini even when you try to be inconspicuous.
+However, when it comes to certain maintenance routines such as how to clean dog teeth, some dogs give in to their inner Houdini even when you try to be inconspicuous.
 It’s easy for pet owners to give up.
 This leads to dental problems such as gum disease, periodontal disease, plaque and tartar buildup, unpleasant dog’s breath and more.

 Let’s face it: Humans have the brush-your-teeth routine down to a science, but when it comes to caring for dog teeth, the concept of toothbrush meeting toothpaste can be a messy, guilt-laden affair that stresses everybody out.

-How to keep dogs teeth clean without incurring those haunting sad eyes is all a matter of technique.
+How to keep a dog’s teeth clean without incurring those haunting sad eyes is all a matter of technique.
 Here are some tips to clean your dog’s teeth without brushing.

 Skip the Toothbrush and Wipe Dog’s Teeth Clean

 On the off-chance that your dog will allow you to put your fingers in its mouth, you can try dental wipes to clean dog teeth without brushing.

-All you need to do is wipe the antimicrobial pad along the teeth edges and gum line twice a day.
-However, even if the pad doesn’t look like a toothbrush, your dog may eye you with suspicion.
-Thankfully, there are other options.
+All you need to do is wipe the antimicrobial dental wipes along your dog’s teeth edges and gum line twice a day.
+However, even if the dental wipes don’t look like a toothbrush, your dog may eye you with suspicion.
+Thankfully, there are other options to clean dogs teeth.

 A Few Spritzes of Natural Dental Spray

-Dental spray is an easier, quicker answer on how to keep dogs teeth clean.
+Dental spray is an easier, quicker answer on how to keep a dog’s teeth clean.
 In fact, it not only cleans dogs’ teeth but helps with bad breath.

 These products are made with natural oils and extracts that control mild to heavy plaque and tartar buildup and are good for your dog’s dental health.
 It does require multiple sprays per day, as many as 5 or 6 for larger breeds, but it only takes one spray on each side of the dog’s mouth to work.

 Introduce a Dental Chew Toy

 Dental chew toys are the perfect combination of fun and function.
 These rubber chew toys are made from durable materials that will stand up to lots of chewing.
 Chew toys also have soft bristles to grind away tartar and plaque build up while stimulating your dog’s gums for total oral health.
-They’re also scented with natural oils to help freshen breath.
+Many chew toys are also scented with natural oils to help freshen breath.

 Treat Them to a Bully Stick for Good Dental Health

 Bully stick is another option on how to keep a dog’s teeth clean.
 Much like chew toys, a bully stick is a great way to clean your dog’s teeth while they are having fun.
 They are the canine equivalent of beef jerky, except they are extremely hard, making them great at scraping off plaque and tartar.

 Clean Your Dog’s Teeth Naturally with Raw Bones